Manchester University (Indiana): Buildings

 Note: The Academic Center is a renovation of the former Holl-Kintner Hall, and contains classrooms, faculty offices and an admissions Welcome Center.

 Note: The Administration Building was razed in 2022.

 Athletics

-Manchester University teams participate as a member of the National Collegiate Athletic Association's Division III.
+Manchester University teams (nicknamed Spartans) participate as a member of the National Collegiate Athletic Association's Division III.

 The Spartans are a member of the Heartland Collegiate Athletic Conference (HCAC).
-Men's sports include swimming, diving, baseball, basketball, cross country, football, soccer, tennis, track & field and wrestling; while women's sports include swimming, diving, basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball.
+Men's sports include swimming, diving, baseball, basketball, cross country, football, soccer, tennis, track & field and wrestling; while women's sports include swimming, diving, basketball, cross country, golf, soccer, softball, tennis, track & field, wrestling, cheer and volleyball.

 A burgeoning esports team began intercollegiate play in 2020 and competes in the National Association of Collegiate Esports (NACE) and the Great Lakes Esports Conference (GLEC).